All Episodes

 I never thought I would see it's been so out of control.

-You want to talk about establishment and anti Trump.
+You want to talk about establishment and anti-Trump?

-And I have to say, I think people not so far away from Mr. himself, not talking about him, but his campaign.
+And I have to say, I think people not so far away from Mr. Perdue himself, I'm not talking about him, but his campaign, I wondered, do they really want to win?

 Because he was not on television for the last two weeks.